 - Pros: Fast and easy to use (depending on the hardware you have), Broad assets library, Price

 It is easy as pie to start these walkthroughs.
 But Enscape is also a great tool to support the designing process.
 The link between the presentations and the original CAD data means that you can inspect and evaluate any changes you make in a snap.
 Apart from the photorealistic render mode, Enscape includes several stylized modes like sketch, paper and polystyrene models.

 Image Source: domestika.org

-Touted as the world’s first fully GPU-accelerated biased renderer by its developer, Redshift offers the flexibility and quality of CPU-based rendering with GPU-based speed.
+Touted as the world’s first fully 3D GPU-accelerated software biased renderer by its developer, Redshift offers the flexibility and quality of CPU-based rendering with GPU-based speed.